-One or both of the twins may experience intrauterine growth restriction (IUGR), which can lead to problems with organ development and low birth weight.
+One or both twins may experience intrauterine growth restriction (IUGR), which can lead to problems with organ development and low birth weight.

-Intrauterine growth restriction (IUGR) is a condition that can affect any baby during pregnancy but is most commonly seen in babies who are born prematurely.
+Intrauterine growth restriction (IUGR) may impact any baby during pregnancy, but it is most frequently observed in babies born prematurely.
 IUGR occurs when the baby’s body or organs do not grow as expected.
 This may be due to problems with the placenta, the mother’s health, or the baby’s genes.

-In some cases, medical intervention may be necessary to treat IUGR such as steroid injections.
-These injections help speed up fetal lung development in order to prepare for an earlier delivery.
+In some cases, medical intervention, such as steroid injections, may be necessary to treat IUGR.
+These injections help speed up fetal lung development to prepare for an earlier delivery.

 This occurs when blood vessels in the shared placenta connect the twins’ circulatory systems.
 As a result, one twin may receive more blood and nutrients than the other, leading to unequal growth rates.

 If TTTS is diagnosed early enough, laser surgery is an option to seal off the abnormal connecting blood vessels in the placenta to stop the harmful sharing of fluids.
 It involves making small incisions in the placenta to allow for better blood flow between the twins.
 The goal is to hopefully reverse or stop TTTS.
 However, even with treatment, there is no guarantee that TTTS will not recur.

 In rare cases, one or both twins may pass away in utero due to complications like a cord accident, twin-to-twin transfusion syndrome, or IUGR.